acid reflux header graphic

 What is acid reflux disease?Acid reflux disease can and often is mistaken for heartburn.
 But the heartburn symptoms of acid reflux disease usually occur 2 or more days a week Read more...

-By By Carl Spanier
+By By Dani Martin

 More acid reflux information